This Contributor Agreement is effective as of 20 October 2023. See previous versions of this and other policies in our Policy Archives.

-Canva has the right to refuse to accept any Stock Media for any reason or no reason.
-Canva has the right to remove any Stock Media from the Service at any time for any reason (including but not limited to our belief that your submission would or does subject us to legal action or if your Stock Media violates the terms of this Agreement or our Contributor Guidelines) or no reason.
-You have the right to remove any of your Stock Media from our Service at any time for any reason.
+You have the right to remove any of your Stock Media from our Service at any time for any reason, including by withdrawing entirely from the Contributor program.
 Canva will use reasonable efforts to cause the Stock Media, including any additional versions such as Cut Outs (as defined below), to be removed from the Service and affiliated or partner websites within sixty (60) days of your deactivation of such Stock Media.
-However, you agree that any licenses issued by Canva in respect of any Stock Media that is removed from the Service will remain in full force and effect under the terms of that license.
+However, you agree that any licenses issued by Canva in respect of any Stock Media (in accordance with our Content License Agreement) that is removed from the Service will remain in full force and effect under the terms of that license.
 In addition, you also agree that Canva will be able to keep at least a thumbnail of any Stock Media that you removed indefinitely.
-In the event that Stock Media is deleted between the time when a User uses it in a Canva design and when that design is Exported, you will earn royalties for the Stock Media even after it has been deleted.
+In the event that Stock Media is deleted between the time when a User uses it in a Canva design and when that design is exported, you will earn royalties for the Stock Media even after it has been deleted.
 This is an uncommon, special circumstance.
 Deactivated content is not available for licensing to any User who hasn’t already included it in a design prior to the time it is removed.

 Canva is all about sharing your content with other people so they can make awesome designs.
 The content you submit to Canva will become a part of that awesomeness.

-Nothing contained in this Agreement shall be construed to transfer any copyrights to Canva.
-The copyrights in and to all Stock Media remains with the owner of such copyrights.
+Nothing contained in this Agreement shall be construed to transfer any copyright to Canva.
+The copyright in and to all Stock Media remains with the owner of such copyright.
 Any and all Stock Media submitted to the Service must be your own original work.

-By submitting Stock Media to Canva, you agree to provide valid and accurate releases for all non-editorial Stock Media you upload to Canva that, in our judgment, contains an identifiable face, identifiable person, other identifiable attribute, or property.
-If you do not have a release for the Stock Media that contains an image(s) of an identifiable person or property, Canva may choose to reject such content.
+By submitting Stock Media to Canva, you agree to provide valid and accurate releases for all Stock Media you upload to Canva that, in our judgment, contains an identifiable face, identifiable person, other identifiable attribute, or property.
+If you do not have a release for the Stock Media that contains an image(s) of an identifiable person or property, Canva may choose to reject such Stock Media.
 You agree that you are solely responsible for retaining all original releases and maintaining complete and accurate release records for all Stock Media.
-Any applicable releases are required to be electronically submitted to Canva with the Stock Media.
-You acknowledge and agree that the submission of falsified, inaccurate or otherwise defective releases constitutes a material breach of this Agreement and can result in the immediate termination of your account without prior notice.
+Any applicable releases are required to be electronically submitted to Canva with the Stock Media or made available to Canva at our request.
+You acknowledge and agree that the submission of falsified, inaccurate or otherwise defective releases constitutes a material breach of this Agreement and may result in the immediate termination of your account by Canva, acting reasonably.